pyrosx/WP-Survey-And-Quiz-Tool/readme.txt

 * Fixed question points when assigned more than one
 * Added ability to show quiz review only on fail
 * Added success rate to questions
+* Added ability to delete all results for poll/survey

 = 2.10.2 =